nuriancg/project-da-promo-H-module-3-team-1/README.md

 <img src='https://github.com/nuriancg/project-da-promo-H-module-3-team-1/blob/master/Imagenes/Relation%20between%20Performance%20Rating%20and%20Salary%20Hike.png' alt="Performance Rating and salary Hike">

-2) _The longer employees work, the higher their position within the company.
+2. _The longer employees work, the higher their position within the company.
 This indicates that the company promotes its employees over time.
 This practice is also positive and cannot be associated with discontent._

 <img src='https://github.com/nuriancg/project-da-promo-H-module-3-team-1/blob/master/Imagenes/4%20charts.png' alt="Diferents charts">

-3) _The longer an employee has worked and the longer they have been with the company, the more years they spend with their current manager.
+3. _The longer an employee has worked and the longer they have been with the company, the more years they spend with their current manager.
 This could indicate that managers maintain their positions, suggesting a certain level of stability.
 Initially, this could also be considered a good practice by the company, although it might warrant further study.
 We don’t find any reasons for discontent._

 <img src='https://github.com/nuriancg/project-da-promo-H-module-3-team-1/blob/master/Imagenes/Relation%20between%20Years%20at%20the%20Company%20and%20Years%20with%20Current%20Manager.png' alt="Relation Between years at company and years with current manager">

-4) _As employees get older, they accumulate more experience across different companies.
+ 4. _As employees get older, they accumulate more experience across different companies.
 Employees between 40 and 44 years old have worked in more companies than their younger counterparts.
 This makes sense and should not be a cause for discontent._

 <img src='https://github.com/nuriancg/project-da-promo-H-module-3-team-1/blob/master/Imagenes/Relation%20between%20Age%20and%20Total%20Companies%20Worked.png' alt="Relation Between age total companies worked">

-5)_The higher the level of education, the more senior the position within the company.
+5. _The higher the level of education, the more senior the position within the company.
 This also makes sense and should not be a problem for employees._

 <img src='https://github.com/nuriancg/project-da-promo-H-module-3-team-1/blob/master/Imagenes/Relation%20between%20Education%20and%20Job%20Level.png' alt="Relation Between Education Level andJob Level">